Graswald-Schaetzle/graswald-schaetzle-website/src/content/pageHome.md

           linkText: LinkedIn
   - title: Insight
     content: >-
-      If you're exploring new ways to think, lead, and communicate in an AI age – this is for you.
+      If you're exploring new ways to think, lead and communicate in an AI age – this is for you.

       Subscribe to our newsletter Deep Intelligence now.
 Thoughtfully curated.